ashish88pal/csvUploadCN/README.md

 # CSV_Upload
 ## Description
 This project is a web-based application designed to facilitate the uploading and parsing of CSV files.
 Developed using Node.js and Express, this application presents a straightforward and intuitive interface for users to efficiently handle CSV data.
 For styling , CSS is used.Click [here](https://csv-upload-cn.onrender.com/) to try.
+Video link is [here](https://youtu.be/WueZvcRLEJA)

 ## Tech stack
   EJS, nodeJS, expressJS, mongoDB, CSS